TREES FOR HOPE

 Our Mission

-*Trees for Hope assists in the emergence of a bioregional network of ecovillages and communities engaged in rewilding themselves and their local ecosystems in the Wider Fertile Crescent area.
+🙌 Trees for Hope will assist in the emergence of a bioregional network of ecovillages and communities engaged in rewilding themselves and their local ecosystems in the Wider Fertile Crescent area.

-* This is achieved by shared positive and practical ecological restoration work, drawing on local knowledge and wisdom.
+🙌 This will be achieved by shared positive and practical ecological restoration work, drawing on local knowledge and wisdom.

-*We aid in removing the illusory barriers of separation, so a path is being revealed for the regeneration of the area and the restoration of its natural fertility.
+🙌 We aid in removing the illusory barriers of separation, so a path will be revealed for the regeneration of the area and the restoration of its natural fertility.

-*We create a bridge between the Wider Fertile Crescent and the rest of the world to allow for a healing exchange enabling our human potentials of love, peace and hope to be manifested.
+🙌 We create a bridge between the Wider Fertile Crescent and the rest of the world to allow for a healing exchange enabling love, peace and hope to be manifested.

 Our History

-• February 2023, preparations underway to carry out our first practical week of Community and Rainforest Engagement Week (CREW) in April in the West Coast of Scotland.
+• April 2023, our first practical week of Community and Rainforest Engagement Week (CREW) in April in the West Coast of Scotland took place.

 • November 2022, online fund and awareness raising event about Trees for Hope. [events page link]